napatt2/PINN-SBM/README.md

 2. to estimate a constant frictional parameter via time-independent inverse PINN
 3. to estimate evolution of friction force through time-dependent inverse PINN
 4. to estimate the material properties of fault determining the instability of the fault.

+We also investigate the forward and inverse problems of the acoustic and vector wave equations in 2D.
+The primary goals are as follows:
+1. to predict the solution of the acoustic wave equation in 2D space
+2. to estimate the wave speed of the acoustic 2D wave equation, given the solution of the wave equation
+3. to predict the solution of the vector wave equation
+4. to estimate the material properties in the vector wave equation, given the measurements of displacement

 # Installation
 All required packages are listed as follows:
 ```